kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 i have to look through all the first level subclass choices and decide how and where what is displayed. example - the tactician has a subclass choice in the strife page, then in two places has the tactical doctrine feature, once as the grant and the second time is as a choice/exlplanation of the doctrine

 some abilities may deserve a main stats ui examples are: judgement, mantle of essence, mark, routines, troubadour drama gain, growing ferocity and discipline

+changing class should prompt for confirmation

+level 10 features have more work to be fully functional.
 ### necessary changes

 duplicate marks saveing the page for duplication wrongfully

 auto granted features must have theri names shown too

-level 10 features have more work to be fully functional.

-hero card does not update if i dont restrart the app

-the choose a characteristic level bonus is removed upon chosing a new value for the widgets and their picker below. this should be fixed.

-changing class should prompt for confirmation

 the hero class skill and ther features bonuses do not save or grant their bonuses